-Municipality Total Population Costs of Service Delivery per resident Licensing Wildlife Service Levels situation involving nuisance wildlife are provided with assistance in choosing a reputable wildlife control company.
-The City does not cover the cost of these services. attacks, disease), investigating animal at large, barking dog, and other complaints regarding animal care, licensing of dogs and cats, licensing of animal businesses, and promoting responsible pet ownership through public education.
+Municipality Total Population Costs of Service Delivery per resident Licensing Wildlife Service Levels Residents who have a situation involving nuisance wildlife are provided with assistance in choosing a reputable wildlife control company.
+The City does not cover the cost of these services. investigating animal threats to public safety (bites, attacks, disease), investigating animal at large, barking dog, and other complaints regarding animal care, licensing of dogs and cats, licensing of animal businesses, and promoting responsible pet ownership through public education.
 Whitchurch- Stouffville 37,628 \$3.98 Whitchurch-Stouffville - dog licence (\$37 per year if purchased in person or by mail, or \$42 if purchased from the door-to-door seller), fine for not purchasing dog tag is \$135 Issues related to wildlife are not part of the contract it has with Georgina shelter and are the responsibility of the Ontario Ministry of Natural Resources and the OSPCA.
 "P.A.W.S" of Georgina - charitable organizations, also provides public education and assistance for sick or injured local wildlife.
 The Town does not cover the cost of these services.
 Amalgamated animal service delivery model requires each municipality to be responsible for its own licensing and enforcement issues, but patrol services are performed under one contract and all animals are impounded at the Municipal Animal Control & Adoption Centre in Georgina.
 The patrol looks for stray animals, enforces requirements of animal control bylaws, sells dog tags door-to-door, and issues muzzling of vicious dog orders.
 The patrol services also include emergency response on a 24 hour basis.
 Vaughan 288,301 \$2.26 N/A The City does not provide any wildlife services to its residents or those of King Township and Bradford West Gwillimbury.
-Residents pay for Temporary animal (dogs and cats only) shelter operated by the City is responsible for adoptions, enforcing animal- related bylaws, animal control services (picking up stray, sick and injured dogs and cats), and licensing of dogs and cats (for Vaughan, King Township and Bradford West Gwillimbury).
-The shelter is at capacity and does not accept surrenders.
+Temporary animal (dogs and cats only) shelter operated by the City is responsible for adoptions, enforcing animal-related bylaws, animal control services (picking up stray, sick and injured dogs and cats), and licensing of dogs and cats (for Vaughan, King Township and Bradford West

 Municipality Total Population Costs of Service Delivery per resident Licensing Wildlife Service Levels

+Residents pay for Gwillimbury).
+The shelter is at capacity and does not

-wildlife services
+wildlife services accept surrenders.

 provided by private

 companies.